ascendantsocratic/ascendantsocratic.github.io/articles/sex-differences.md

 ##IMAGE##IMAGE

 ### Interests

+Sex differences in people and things orientation are reflected in academic publishing, where women are more prevalent as the first authors of articles in more people-oriented fields compared to fields that are more things-oriented, which have a high proportion of male first authors [(Luoto, 2020)](https://www.researchgate.net/publication/339507855_Sex_differences_in_people_and_things_orientation_are_reflected_in_sex_differences_in_academic_publishing).

 **Men prefer working with things and women prefer working with people.
 This gender difference is consistent across cultures and time, which suggests there is at least a partially biological cause for it.**